Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 - Android app rates 2.8/5, the weakest mobile experience in this comparison

-- Flat-rate pricebook management is absent or limited, requires workarounds
+- Flat-rate pricebook management is limited, requires workarounds

-- EverCommerce ownership has led to slower feature velocity vs. independent competitors
+- Slower feature velocity vs. independent competitors since EverCommerce acquisition

 4. FieldPulse.
 Best for Custom Workflows and Project-Based HVAC